 It uses a controversial technic: scarcity marketing.
 Heytea posted several pictures of lines in front of their stores explaining that waiting time could reach 6 hours!
 This went viral online and encouraged customers to share a picture when they finally got the precious beverage.
 Heytea’s famously long waiting time actually became a selling point.

 One of the first conclusions that can be drawn from the success of bubble tea in China is that the Chinese are still tea drinkers.
 It should be recalled that tea was discovered in 2737 BC by the Chinese Emperor Shen Nong.
 An emperor that became mythical precisely because he taught agriculture, medicine and the art of using plants to the population.
 Since the Tang dynasty, tea has become the main drink in China’s beverage market.
 Despite the growing success of coffee and the arrival of new coffee brands, tea remains a staple among Chinese.
 Moreover, the consumption of milk tea in China has exceeded the consumption of coffee.
 According to Ibzuo, Chinese people consume five times more milk tea than coffee.

 Starbucks trend going to an end?

 The success of bubble tea in China also leads us to question Starbucks’ supremacy in China.
-With more than 1,700 stores in 90 Chinese cities and 3,000 new stores expected to open by the end of the year, the Starbucks trend is undeniable.
+With existing 3,300 stores in over 90 Chinese cities and around 2,700 new stores expected to open by the end of the 2022, Starbucks’ success in China is undeniable.
 The American and international way of life promoted by these coffee chains has pleased Chinese people for years.
 Costa Coffee used the same sales argument, with nearly 350 stores in mainland China.